 There are age requirements for adopting from Colombia.
 Parents must be at least 25 years old, and the oldest parent must be no less than 15 years older than the youngest child being adopted and no more than 45 years older than them (though some exceptions may be approved, on a case-by-case basis).

 Parents must be married for at least three years, and are allowed no more than three divorces each.

 Single parents may adopt, but there are restrictions depending on gender.
 Single women may adopt children with special needs or sibling groups, as well as any child over the age of ten.
 Single men may only adopt boys older than 10.

-Adoption from Colombia requires one trip, upwards of 5 to 8 weeks.
+Adoption from Colombia requires one trip, which can range from 3-5 weeks.
 A 10-day period living with the child is required.
-At least one parent must stay in Colombia throughout the adoption process, which can last 3 to 7 weeks.
+At least one parent must stay in Colombia throughout the adoption process.

 International adoptions from Colombia are similar to other international adoptions, with a few minor differences depending on your unique situation, so if you’ve researched international adoption options you should already have some understanding of the process.